CYCOGS® Brand Cyber Physical Systems (CPS), Internet of Things (IoT) consulting

 Test and automated systems software development.

-The design, development, implementation, and maintenance of systems based on PC type computers.
+The design, development, implementation, and maintenance of unique systems typically based on PC and single board type computers.

 Custom and canned systems, including both hardware and software.